 Over time, the mission of Sons of Norway was expanded to include the preservation of Norwegian heritage and culture in our Society.
 We have grown since our beginning and are now the largest Norwegian organization outside Norway.
 The original purpose was not forgotten and Sons of Norway continues to provide financial and insurance services to its members.
 As a fraternal organization, Sons of Norway holds volunteerism as a core value.
 In fact, our lodges give back to their communities with over 400,000 hours of volunteer service each year.

-one of over 400 Sons of Norway lodges in the U.S., Canada,
+is one of over 400 Sons of Norway lodges in the U.S.,

-of Norway.
-Monthly meetings with food and beverages
+Sons of Norway.
+Monthly meetings with food and

-are held at the AYUA Ukrainian Center in Palatine,
+beverages are held at the AYUA Ukrainian Center in

-or Norwegian culture.
-While some members and guests
+based on Norway or Norwegian culture.
+While some

-come to meetings from 30 miles away, we primarily serve
+members and guests come to meetings from 30 miles away,

-"Viking" magazine.
-Special publications are also sent to
+Special publications are also sent to younger members.

 Sons of Norway is organized by country, district, sub-district and lodge.
 We are part of District 5.